voytech/tabulate/README.md

     }
 ```
 So You are free to extend BuilderApi DSL in order to create various shortcuts and templates.
+It is worth mentioning that by using extension functions on DSL builders - scope becomes restricted to extended DSL builder receiver.
+Thus - it will not be allowed to break table definition by calling methods from patent builders.

+This property becomes especially attractive in contex of custom attributes:

 ### Column bound cell value extractors.

 Column API makes it possible to pass property getter reference as a column key.
-Using this approach creates object to column binding to be used later at run time for cell value evaluation.
+This creates object to column binding that is applied later at run time for cell value evaluation.
 ```kotlin
 productsRepository.loadProductsByDate(now()).tabulate("file/path/products.xlsx") {
             name = "Products table"